mdewey/dotnet-mac-sample/README.md

 - We added a strongly typed Model to tell the compiler, this page needs a List of Coffee Shops to work.
 - Using Razor, we are looping over the Model and display a simple bootstrap based html structure

->NOTE: the form will not work yet. that is next...

 ## BONUS: Adding a Coffee Shop

 Congratulations!
 You have created a simple data driven .NET Core site.
-But a read only site is nice, lets upgrade our site to let users input data as well.
+But a read only site is only so nice, lets upgrade our site to let users input data as well.

 We need to make a few changes.